 Anaemia is sometimes seen in patients receiving celecoxib.
-In controlled clinical trials, the incidence of anaemia was 0.6% with celecoxib and 0.4% with placebo.
-Patients on long-term treatment with celecoxib should have their haemoglobin or haematocrit checked if they exhibit any signs or symptoms of anaemia or blood loss.
-Celecoxib does not generally affect platelet counts, prothrombin time (PT) or partial thromboplastin time (PTT) and does not appear to inhibit platelet aggregation at indicated dosages (see Section 5.1 PHARMACODYNAMIC PROPERTIES - Clinical Trials, Celecoxib Long-term Arthritis Safety Study and Clinical Trials, Platelet Function).
+In controlled clinical trials the incidence of anaemia was 0.6% with celecoxib and 0.4% with placebo.
+Celecoxib does not generally affect platelet counts, prothrombin time (PT), or partial thromboplastin time (PTT), and does not appear to inhibit platelet aggregation at indicated dosages (see Section 5.1 PHARMACODYNAMIC PROPERTIES - Clinical Trials, Celecoxib Long-term Arthritis Safety Study and Clinical Trials, Platelet Function).

-Pre-Existing Asthma
+Pre-existing Asthma